 While the buy to let mortgage application process for limited companies is almost the same as for individuals, there are a few key differences borrowers need to be aware of.
-Consultant Mortgage Broker, Luke Worrell, explains what they are.

 Broadly, the buy to let mortgage application process for limited companies doesn’t differ too much from applying in your personal name.
 However, there are some differences and possible extra costs that you should know about before you start.